BusinessDisney Evergreen & HistoryEPCOTNewsUpdates

 Why Disney Cancelled the Israel Pavilion at EPCOT…

-EPCOT center at Walt Disney World Resort is known for many things.
-Among them is the World Showcase, which displays attractions, restaurants, and shops representing various countries around the globe.
+EPCOT at Walt Disney World Resort is renowned for its World Showcase, a unique collection of attractions, restaurants, and shops representing various countries worldwide.

 Related: Disney Persecuted Conservatives and Made Employees Keep ‘Woke’ Journals – Whistleblower Claims